17

 Red Hat releases Liberation fonts

-Linux vendor Red Hat have released a font family named Liberation under a GPL licence.
+Linux vendor Red Hat have released a font family named Liberation under a GPL license.

 The family consists of three typefaces known as Liberation Serif, Liberation Sans and Liberation Mono each in normal, italic, bold and bold italic variants.
 The fonts are not hinted in this initial release so may not look too great on-screen at some sizes.
 Red Hat expect to release better-looking hinted versions in the future.
 Having attempted hinting Envy Code R font myself they have my sympathy.